RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

          # cur is an sqlite3.Cursor object
          cur.executemany("INSERT INTO data VALUES(?)", rows)

-      .. deprecated-removed:: 3.12 3.14

-         :exc:`DeprecationWarning` is emitted if
-         :ref:`named placeholders <sqlite3-placeholders>` are used
-         and the items in *parameters* are sequences instead of :class:`dict`\s.
-         Starting with Python 3.14, :exc:`ProgrammingError` will
-         be raised instead.

    .. method:: executescript(sql_script, /)

       Execute the SQL statements in *sql_script*.
-      If the :attr:`~Connection.autocommit` is
-      :data:`LEGACY_TRANSACTION_CONTROL`
-      and there is a pending transaction,
+      If there is a pending transaction,
       an implicit ``COMMIT`` statement is executed first.
       No other implicit transaction control is performed;
       any transaction control must be added to *sql_script*.